sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 This strategy will capitalize on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx), the PwC Independent Study, its Cloud Operations framework, and Technical Debt remediation programme) by adding attention to them and complementing them with new activities.

-This strategy’s goal is to define what the Target State of IT Solution Delivery is, and provide a roadmap in getting to this target state.
+This strategy's goal is to define what the Target State of IT Solution Delivery is, and provide a roadmap in getting to this target state.

 [Appendix A - Business Case (Diagnostic)](#appendix-a---business-case-diagnostic) explains the challenges holding us from achieving same day software delivery.